 The Kitsap Transit LRTP outlines capital and operating projects for 20 years.
-These projects support a bold future where public transportation is fast and frequent and a practical travel choice for living, working and visiting Kitsap County.
+These projects support a bold future where public transportation is fast and frequent and a practical travel choice for Kitsap County residents, workers and visitors.

-The project list presented here is not fiscally constrained and is not fiscally constrained and offers a menu of options for future consideration.
+The project list presented here is not fiscally constrained and offers a menu of options for future consideration.